conan-io/conan-io.github.io/_posts/2019-07-16-Integrate-build-system-in-Conan.markdown

 #### Building the library

-At this point, we are able to create a recipe that builds our library with the Waf build-system.
+At this point, we are able to create a recipe that builds our library with the Waf build system.
 An example of the structure of the project would be as follows:

 {% highlight text%}